gilbert/node-sass-endpoint/README.md

 app.listen(5555);
 ```

+And run `node server/index.js`.

 Now any GET request to `localhost:5555/app.css` will compile and serve the SASS file located at `./client/app.scss`.
-Any `@import` statements within `app.scss` will be included in the `app.css` output.
+Any `@import` statements within `app.scss` will also be included in the final output.

 ## Advanced Usage